antoniodesousa/simple-menu-app/README.md

 ## Technical details

 This application makes use of Webpack, Babel and Eslint.
-The code base is writing in Typescript and all the styles in SASS.
+The code base is writing in Typescript and all the styles in CSS.
 The application should work correctly in the latest versions of Chrome, Firefox and Edge.

 ## Set up the application